Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 1. Define Your Goals

-• Be Specific: Instead of a nebulous aim like ‘increase sales’, hone in on something more concrete, say, ‘augment sales by 10% in the ensuing quarter’.
-This laser focus gives you a tangible target and simplifies the process of measuring success.
+• Be Specific: Instead of a vague aim like “increase sales,” focus on something concrete, like “augment sales by 10% in the next quarter.”
+This gives you a tangible target and simplifies measuring success.

 • Make it Measurable: Quantifiability is key.
-You need to be able to gauge your progress using discernible metrics such as click-through rates, conversion rates or the tally of new subscribers.
+Use metrics such as click-through rates, conversion rates or the number of new subscribers to gauge your progress.

-• Align with Business Objectives: Ensure your email marketing goals are in lockstep with your overarching business objectives.
-This guarantees that your email marketing endeavors are a cog in the machine of your business’s larger goals.
+• Align with Business Objectives: Ensure your email marketing goals align with your overarching business objectives.
+This guarantees that your email efforts support your larger business goals.

 2. Know Your Audience

 • Create Personas: Develop detailed personas for different segments of your audience.
-This involves gathering data on their demographics, preferences and behaviors to create a comprehensive picture of who they are and what they need.
+Gather data on their demographics, preferences and behaviors to create a comprehensive picture of who they are and what they need.

 • Analyze Past Interactions: Examine past interactions your audience had with your emails.
 Analyze open rates, click-through rates and engagement levels to understand what type of content your audience prefers.

 • Use Surveys and Feedback: Actively seek feedback from your audience.
-Use surveys, feedback forms or simply ask them in your emails what they like, dislike and what they want to see more of.
+Use surveys, feedback forms or simply ask them in your emails what they like, dislike and want to see more of.

 3. Segment Your List

-• Demographic Segmentation: This involves dividing your email list based on demographic information such as age, gender, location or occupation.
+• Demographic Segmentation: Divide your email list based on demographic information such as age, gender, location or occupation.

-• Behavioral Segmentation: This involves dividing your list based on past behaviors such as purchase history, website activity or email engagement.
+• Behavioral Segmentation: Divide your list based on past behaviors such as purchase history, website activity or email engagement.

-• Psychographic Segmentation: This involves dividing your list based on psychological traits such as values, interests and lifestyle.
+• Psychographic Segmentation: Divide your list based on psychological traits such as values, interests and lifestyle.

 4. Personalize Your Content

-Your audience craves content that speaks directly to them, not generic messages that could be sent to anyone.
-And that doesn’t just mean using the person’s name.
-Personalization is about crafting content that aligns with their specific needs, preferences, and stage in the customer journey.
+Personalization is expected in email marketing.
+Your audience craves content that speaks directly to them.
+Personalization means crafting content that aligns with their specific needs, preferences and stage in the customer journey.

 • Use Personalization Tokens: Incorporate personalization tokens such as the recipient’s name, location or past purchases in the subject line and body of your email.